dev-sajib/gutefy-social-icons/README.txt

 For more information about the author and other projects, visit [Gutefy's Portfolio](https://portfolio.gutefy.com/).

 == License ==
-Website Extensions is licensed under the GPLv2 or later - http://www.gnu.org/licenses/gpl-2.0.html
+Gutefy Social Icons is licensed under the GPLv2 or later - http://www.gnu.org/licenses/gpl-2.0.html